-I could tell my seven-year-old daughter was going to "blow" anytime.
+I could tell my seven-year-old daughter was going to “blow” anytime.
 She was upset at every little thing, elbowing her sister, accidentally tripping her, things like that.
-So I told her, “Tomorrow we're going to do Special Time, and you can play whatever you want to with me.”
-She woke up at six a.m. and came in ready to do Special Time!
+So I told her, “Tomorrow we’re going to do Special Time, and you can play whatever you want to with me.”
+She woke up at six in the morning and came in ready to do Special Time!
 So I got up, and we played this game over and over that she kept winning.
 She was delighted to win, and I made sure I lost.
 That was part of the deal.

 At one point, my younger daughter came in and wanted my attention.
-I told her, “This is Zetta's time, and I'm playing with her.
+I told her, “This is Zetta’s time, and I’m playing with her.
 You can go with your Daddy.”
-She didn't want to go, so getting her situated with her Dad took some time.
+She didn’t want to go, so getting her situated with her Dad took some time.
 When I came back, I saw Zetta huddled behind the sofa, furiously writing.
 I asked her, “What are you writing?”
 She showed me.
 It said “I hate my sister.
-She's ugly.
+She’s ugly.
 I hate curly hair.
-I don't want her around.”
-I said, “Good, I'm glad you're writing all this down.
+I don’t want her around.”
+I said, “Good, I’m glad you’re writing all this down.
 Do you hate her?”
-(Trying to give her permission to have these feelings.)
-She told me, “I don't want a sister!
+(I was trying to give her permission to have these feelings.)
+She told me, “I don’t want a sister!
 I want to give her away.
 I wish we had never had her!”
-She went on for a while about how much she didn't like her sister.
+She went on for a while about how much she didn’t like her sister.
 Then she said, “Would you sit and watch a video with me all the way through?”
-I never sit with them while they're watching their videos.
+I never sit with them while they’re watching their videos.
 So I said I would.

 She then went into the other room, put the video on, and went and got her sister.
 She put her sister on the bed, curled up with her, and put her arms around her.
 Then she said, “Mom, come and sit here.
 I think you should be right between us, so Annie gets to sit next to you, too.”
 She moved Annie over, and made a place for me.
 We sat and cuddled and watched the video together, and she was lovely with her sister the rest of the day.